 Cadets may use a photocopier near the Course Reserves to make copies of materials.

-Use this form to add materials (books, DVDs, CDs, physical journals, instructional book equipment, and other items).
+Use this form to request materials (books, DVDs, CDs, physical journals, instructional book equipment, and other items) for addition to Course Reserves.
 Please allow a few days for processing, especially at the beginning of the semester.
 Requests to add material can be made at any time throughout the year.